 Luxury Backcountry Camping at Big Elbow Campground

-Luxury and backcountry are not two words that usually go together, but when camping at the Big Elbow Backcountry site in Kananaskis this summer, it definitely felt luxurious.
+Luxury and backcountry are not two words that usually go together, but camping at the Big Elbow Backcountry site in Kananaskis this summer definitely felt luxurious.
 Backcountry camping takes “roughing it” to another level, with running water, electricity, and civilization out of sight and out of mind.
-And while Big Elbow Campground does not have these day-to-day luxuries of the city or a serviced front-country site, it has been well-maintained to a level above other backcountry sites I’ve stayed at.
+And while Big Elbow Campground does not have the luxuries of a serviced front-country site, it is very well-maintained compared to other backcountry sites I’ve stayed at.

 A photo of Elbow River taken from Harold Chapman Bridge.